Importance of Link Building

 - Link building should be never stop.
 It is an ongoing part of marketing your website on the web.

-Having relevant backlinks from trustworthy and reputable websites lends to your site’s overall credibility and is used in the search engine’s algorithms to determine whether you can be considered trustworthy as a relevant source of information and an “expert” in your field.
+Having relevant backlinks from trustworthy and reputable websites lends to your site’s overall credibility and are used in the search engine’s algorithms to determine whether you can be considered trustworthy as a relevant source of information and an “expert” in your field.
 In short, links can make or break a site’s organic search ranking.

 In a search engine ranking factors experts survey conducted by Moz, many leading SEO experts concurred that link building is the single most important objective for attaining high search engine rankings.